GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-117/index.md

 ## Debug preloading in the Application panel {: #preloading }

 The Chrome team is [bringing back full prerendering](/blog/prerender-pages/) of future pages that a user is likely to navigate to.
 To let you debug this, DevTools adds the **Preloading** section to the **Application** panel.
-The new prefetching and prerendering (collectively known as preloading) uses Speculation Rules is unrelated to the [legacy link-based resource hint versions](/blog/prerender-pages/#a-brief-history-of-prerender).
+The new prefetching and prerendering (collectively known as "navigational preloading") uses the Speculation Rules API rather than to the [link-based resource hints](/blog/prerender-pages/#a-brief-history-of-prerender).

 On [this demo page](https://prerender-demos.glitch.me/), in the **Application** > **Preloading** section, you can inspect: